benchmark-urbanism/cityseer-api/vitepress_backup/metrics/layers.md

 L.compute_stats_single('mock_stat', stats_data[0])  # this method requires a 1d array

 # let's prepare some keys for accessing the computational outputs
-# distance idx: any of the distances with which the Network_Layer was initialised
+# distance idx: any of the distances with which the NetworkLayer was initialised
 distance_idx = 200
 # q index: any of the invoked q parameters
 q_idx = 0